aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn/04-set-up-site-to-site-vpn-on-prem.md

 8. Download the VPN configuration information by clicking **`Download Configuration`**.
 9. Select your Vendor, Platform, and Software of your customer gateway device from the menus.
 If your specific device is not available, select **`Generic`**.

-## 2. Configure Your On-Premises Customer Gateway
+## 2. Configure your on-premises customer gateway

 Use the configuration data to configure your on-premises customer gateway.
 See [Your customer gateway device](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html) in the [AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn) documentation for details.